HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

   sql_file="sri_usage.sql",
 ) }}

-Just about one of every fifth website (20%) adopts a subresource integrity in one of its webpage elements on desktop.
+Just about one of every fifth website (20%) adopts a subresource integrity in one of its web page elements on desktop.
 Out of these, 83% were specifically used in `<script>` type elements on desktop, and 17% were used in `<link>` type  elements in desktop requests.

 At a per page coverage, adoption rate for the SRI security feature is still considerably low.
 Last year, the median percentage for both mobile and desktop was 3.3% and this year it decreased by 2% to 3.23%.